phalcon/documentation/docs/tutorial-vokuro.md

 If you use Vökuró as a starting point for your own application, you will need to modify this file to add or remove routes so as to ensure that your protected routes are behind the login mechanism.

+!!! info "NOTE"

-> **NOTE**: Keeping the private routes in an array is efficient and easy to maintain for a small to medium application.
+    Keeping the private routes in an array is efficient and easy to maintain for a small to medium application.
 Once your application starts growing, you might need to consider a different technique to keep your private routes such as the database with a caching mechanism.
-{: .alert .alert-info }

 **config.php**